Did you know that you need to clean your

 Was this article helpful?
 If so, please give it some love and share it with your follow jewelry makers.
 Is there another jewelry

 Thanks so much for joining me today.
 I hope you enjoyed this post.
-Be sure to favorite my Etsy shop for the latest ad-free downloadable PDF tutorials.
+Visit my Etsy shop for the latest ad-free downloadable PDF wire jewelry tutorials.
 Also, I’d love to see what you’ve made and hear your ideas and suggestions for new tutorials and blog posts.
-You can connect with me @door44studios on Pinterest, Instagram, and Facebook.
+You can connect with me @door44studios on Instagram, and Facebook.
 And I’d love for you to join my private Facebook Group, Wire Weaving with Wendi!

 Until next time, go tumble something beautiful with your squeaky clean shot!